Written by team-member Mark Ridley

 - ComponentShop – Neodymium Magnet – Used in Timer-delay Off Switch (outdoor option)

-- The Range – Ping Pong Balls Used in the LED String module
+- eBay – Ping Pong Balls Used in the LED String module

 - eBay – UV Glue (quantity of glue not specfied, I think it’s 3 grams) enough for two or three 5 LED string / fibre optics modules.

-When one runs out and you buy another, dismantle the used up one and keep the LED so you have a spare or so you can use two at once to speed up setting.
+When one runs out and you buy another, dismantle the used-up one and keep the LED.
+That way, you have a spare so you can use two at once to speed up setting.
 Just solder a 330Ω resistor to one of the legs and power it with a 9V pp3 battery, using one of the battery connectors you salvage from the battery box in the dark activated switch or fibre optic display module.

 Other projects in the Nifty Hobby Projects for LEDs series:

 - 5 LED String